shanecoen/the-monkees-project/README.md

 This website has been designed Mobile first as priority and huge importance has put into this area to ensure that it functions responsivelly on all devices be it mobile, tablet and desktop screen sizes.

+It was designed using the 5 principles of UX Design (strategy, scope, structure, skeleton and surface) in order to develop a website that fully met the users needs.

 The bootstrap framework was used extensivelly to give the website a highly responsive layout.

 The website was tested at every single stage to ensure that it responded correctly to every device type.
 Media Queries were used where required to ensure that every aspect responded as desired with regard to image size, layout, positioning etc.

+### UX Design

+It was designed using the 5 principles of UX Design (strategy, scope, structure, skeleton and surface) in order to develop a website that fully met the users needs.

+### Technologies Used:

+* Bootstrap 4.0 (note: all features of the Bootstrap framework that were utilisied throughtout this project were modified with my own styles in order to meet my requirements).
+* HTML5
+* CSS3

-### Technologies Used & Functionality:
+### Functionality:

 #### Common To All Pages:

 * Navbar

-Boostrap was used to create the Navbar that is used and is common to all pages in this website (It has been modified using my own styles).
+Boostrap was used to create the Navbar that is used and is common to all pages in this website.
 It responds to all screen sizes and produces a collapsible navbar menu on smaller mobile and tablet screen sizes.
 The image below show the navbar in tablet screen size with the menu collapsed and the collpased menu open.

 ![responsive navbar image](assets/images/readme-navbar.png)